Freelance-launchpad/data-team-technical-case/README_en.md

 > Feel free to explore the data by navigating through the [DBT project](./dbt/) and querying tables with `make query`.

+Please note that a [GitHub Action workflow](https://github.com/Freelance-launchpad/data-team-technical-case/actions) has also been setup.
+Its goals are :
+* Running the commands defined above
+* Make available the DBT analysis exports (as CSV files) and the Lakehouse itself (as a DuckDB database)

+> 💡 Be sure that all the modifications you're making don't break the workflow!

 > ❓ Is everything clear?
 If so, find the exercises to complete [here](./exercices/positions/data-analyst_en.md)!